OBrienBenjamin/SMP_BALR/README.md

 python scripts/format_data.py -label_path '/path/to/your/labels.csv' -data_path '/path/to/your/BALR/' -name 'DatasetName' -split 1

 # Step 2 (Optional)
 Based on the selected speech modality task, e.g., {label}, reduce BALR dimensionality via a frequentist method (Stepwise Linear Discriminat Analysis : 'slda') or a probabilistic method (Bayesian LR : 'bayes').
 The methods are defined in the 'lib/ba_functions.py' file.
-This is an option as redudant features are removed prior to model training.
+This is an option as redundant features are removed prior to model training.
 A .csv of the selected binary attributes are exported to the 'features/{label}_{method}.csv' folder.

 python scripts/feat_sel.py -method 'bayes' -label 'Range' -data_path '~/data/DatasetName_train_data.csv'